jzwolak/insilicalabs.ai/docs/providers/openai/chat/README.md

 ## OpenAI Chat Completions API

-This section describes selected aspects of the OpenAI Chat Completions API as it relates to the `insilicalabs.ai` library.
+This section describes selected aspects of the OpenAI Chat Completions API as it relates to the internals of the `insilicalabs.ai` library.

 ### What does a request look like?